Jump to topic

 Alcohol abuse can negatively impact your mental health.
 In many cases, those addicted to alcohol are also diagnosed with a mental health disorder (dual diagnosis).

-Depression, generalized anxiety disorder (GAD), and bipolar disorder are the most common.
+Depression, generalized anxiety disorder (GAD), and bipolar disorder are the most common mental health issues associated with alcohol addiction.

 The liver can only process one serving of alcohol per hour.
 If a person consumes two servings within an hour, there will be an additional unit in their system.
 This takes extra time for the body to process.